avo-hq/docs.avohq.io/docs/2.0/field-options.md

 ## Change field name

-If you want to customize the label, you can use the `name` property to pick a different label.
+To customize the label, you can use the `name` property to pick a different label.

 ```ruby
 field :is_available, as: :boolean, name: 'Availability'